 Overview and notes

-An overview of medication options and how to optimize treatment can be found in our free treatment e-book
+An overview of medication options and how to optimize treatment can be found in our free treatment e-book on the home page.

 The Mayo Clinic overviews of individual medications are the best resource to get informed about each medication.
 We include other resources as makes sense.